- Terms for bookingH

 - Register and protect your deposit, and send you your deposit protection certification (if applicable)

-- Keep a record of what has been agreed with the agent and track referred customers for commission purposes (if applicable)
+- Keep a record of what has been agreed with the agent and track referred customers for debt collection and commission purposes (if applicable)

-Depending on why we are using your data, we will share it with our internet service provider, your university or third party security service looking after the property you will be staying at, the relevant local authority (council), our third party survey provider, any tenancy deposit protection scheme being used and the emergency services (in the event of an emergency evacuation).
+Depending on why we are using your data, we will share it with our internet service provider, your university or third party security service looking after the property you will be staying at, the relevant local authority (council), our third party survey provider, third parties administering cashback rewards, any tenancy deposit protection scheme being used and the emergency services (in the event of an emergency evacuation).

 Once you have moved in to your new home, we will collect and use other information from or about you depending on how you use our services and what happens during your stay with uS.
 This includes: